From Noise to Knowledge: System Identification with Systematic Polytope Construction via Cyclic Reformulation: INTENTIONAL PERIODICITY INDUCTION FOR UNCERTAINTY QUANTIFICATION

 \subsection{Polytope Construction and Theoretical Analysis}

 Using the extracted $N$ parameter sets as vertices, we construct a polytope-type uncertainty model:

 where $\lambda \in \varepsilon$.

 The proposed method enables systematic generation of $N$ vertices from a single identification experiment, constructively utilizing noise-induced variations rather than treating noise as disturbances to eliminate.
 This single-experiment approach reduces experimental cost while providing systematic uncertainty quantification suitable for robust control design.
+The complete workflow of the proposed method is illustrated in Fig.~\ref{fig:workflow}.

 The period $N$ is a designer-selectable parameter that controls the number of polytope vertices.
 Larger $N$ provides more detailed uncertainty representation but increases computational cost as $O((Nn)^3)$ and requires sufficient data length.
 The trade-offs between $N$, data requirements, and representation quality are examined through numerical examples in Section~\ref{numerical_ex}.